lcyan0566/learngit/readme.txt

 Git is a distributed version control system dana.
-Git is free software sodayo.
+Git is a free software sodayo.
 My Stupid father.
 But I'm not.
 Creating a new branch is quick and simple.